michael2012z/BitBible/markdown/KJV/files/Job.md

 9. For he hath said, It profiteth a man nothing that he should delight himself with God.

-10. Therefore hearken unto me, ye men of understanding: far be it from God, that he should do wickedness; and from the Almighty, that he should commit iniquity.men…: Heb. men of heart
+10. Therefore hearken unto me, ye men of understanding: far be it from God, that he should do wickedness; and from the Almighty, that he should commit iniquity.

 11. For the work of a man shall he render unto him, and cause every man to find according to his ways.

 12. Yea, surely God will not do wickedly, neither will the Almighty pervert judgment.

-13. Who hath given him a charge over the earth? or who hath disposed the whole world?the whole: Heb. all of it?
+13. Who hath given him a charge over the earth? or who hath disposed the whole world?

-14. If he set his heart upon man, if he gather unto himself his spirit and his breath;man: Heb. him
+14. If he set his heart upon man, if he gather unto himself his spirit and his breath;

 15. All flesh shall perish together, and man shall turn again unto dust.

 16. If now thou hast understanding, hear this: hearken to the voice of my words.

-17. Shall even he that hateth right govern? and wilt thou condemn him that is most just?govern: Heb. bind?
+17. Shall even he that hateth right govern? and wilt thou condemn him that is most just?

 18. Is it fit to say to a king, Thou art wicked? and to princes, Ye are ungodly?

 19. How much less to him that accepteth not the persons of princes, nor regardeth the rich more than the poor? for they all are the work of his hands.

-20. In a moment shall they die, and the people shall be troubled at midnight, and pass away: and the mighty shall be taken away without hand.the mighty…: Heb. they shall take away the mighty
+20. In a moment shall they die, and the people shall be troubled at midnight, and pass away: and the mighty shall be taken away without hand.

 21. For his eyes are upon the ways of man, and he seeth all his goings.

 22. There is no darkness, nor shadow of death, where the workers of iniquity may hide themselves.

-23. For he will not lay upon man more than right; that he should enter into judgment with God.enter: Heb. go
+23. For he will not lay upon man more than right; that he should enter into judgment with God.

-24. He shall break in pieces mighty men without number, and set others in their stead.number: Heb. searching out
+24. He shall break in pieces mighty men without number, and set others in their stead.

-25. Therefore he knoweth their works, and he overturneth them in the night, so that they are destroyed.destroyed: Heb. crushed
+25. Therefore he knoweth their works, and he overturneth them in the night, so that they are destroyed.

-26. He striketh them as wicked men in the open sight of others;open…: Heb. place of beholders
+26. He striketh them as wicked men in the open sight of others;

-27. Because they turned back from him, and would not consider any of his ways:him: Heb. after him
+27. Because they turned back from him, and would not consider any of his ways:

 28. So that they cause the cry of the poor to come unto him, and he heareth the cry of the afflicted.